 Arabica beans contain about half the caffeine of their robusto counterparts, according to an article published in the August 2016 issue of the journal European Food Research and Technology.

 Understanding Brewing Techniques

-Another misconception is that espressos and lattes have more caffeine than plain, black coffee.
-They actually have less because such specialty drinks are made with dark roasts, as well as less brewing time.
-Before you choose a latte over regular coffee, keep in mind that even though it might not have as much coffee -- thus not as much caffeine -- added creams and sugars can lead to more calories and fat.
+Specialty drinks aren't much healthier.
+Before you choose a latte over regular coffee, keep in mind that even though it might not have as much coffee — thus not as much caffeine — added creams and sugars can lead to more calories and fat.